Introduction

 for our tiny bare-metal programs to make use of.
 As such, we can’t

-use heap-allocated structures like Vec
+use heap-allocated structures like Vec until our operating

 system is further along.

-This is a real shame because Vec
+This is a real shame because Vec is a nice abstraction!
+It

-allows us to think about push
+allows us to think about pushing and poping elements

 without having to keep track of memory ourselves.
 How we can get

-the benefits of the Vec
+the benefits of the Vec abstraction without supporting memory

 allocation?